rclone/rclone/docs/content/docs.md

 Eg

-    --password-command echo hello
+    --password-command "echo hello"
-    --password-command echo "hello with space"
+    --password-command 'echo "hello with space"'
-    --password-command echo "hello with ""quotes"" and space"
+    --password-command 'echo "hello with ""quotes"" and space"'

 See the [Configuration Encryption](#configuration-encryption) for more info.